bowenyu066/language-shapes-reasoning/final_blog.md

 ## Experimental Setup

-We design three experiments to progressively investigate how representation density affects reasoning quality: evaluating state-of-the-art models for baseline representation invariance, comparing models with different training distributions to reveal potential bottlenecks, and fine-tuning to test whether such bottlenecks are learnable.
+We design three experiments to progressively investigate how representation density affects reasoning quality: evaluating SOTA models for baseline representation invariance, comparing models with different training distributions to reveal potential bottlenecks, and fine-tuning to test whether such bottlenecks are learnable.

 ### Datasets

-We use two mathematical reasoning benchmarks that provide semantically equivalent problems across languages. **MMATH** is a multilingual benchmark comprising 374 competition-level mathematics problems sourced from AIME and CNMO, professionally translated into 10 languages including English, Chinese, Japanese, Spanish, and Thai.
+We use two mathematical reasoning benchmarks that provide semantically equivalent problems across languages. **MMATH** is a multilingual benchmark comprising 374 competition-level mathematics problems sourced from AIME and CNMO, professionally translated into 10 languages including English, Chinese, Spanish, and Thai.
 The difficulty level ensures that problems require multi-step reasoning rather than pattern matching. **GSM8K** consists of 1,319 grade-school math word problems in its test set.
 Since no official Chinese version exists, we translated the dataset using GPT-5.1-mini and manually verified 100 randomly sampled examples to confirm translation fidelity.
 The training split (7,473 examples) serves as the basis for our fine-tuning experiments.

 ### Models

 Our experiments span three categories of models.
-For state-of-the-art evaluation, we use frontier API models: ChatGPT-5.1, Gemini-2.5-Flash, and DeepSeek-V3.2.
+For SOTA evaluation, we use three frontier API models: ChatGPT-5.1, Gemini-2.5-Flash, and DeepSeek-V3.2.
 These models represent the current capability frontier and have been trained on massive multilingual corpora, making them suitable for testing whether well-trained models achieve representation-invariant reasoning.

 For controlled comparison, we evaluate two open-source 8B-parameter models with contrasting training distributions: Qwen3-8B, which emphasizes multilingual capability, and Llama-3.1-8B-Instruct, which is predominantly English-centric.
 This pairing allows us to isolate the effect of training distribution while controlling for model scale.